Winner Type: National

 These petite plants will reach about 10 to 12 inches tall and branch about a foot wide.
 In southern climates, Ideal Violet can color a fall and winter garden while withstanding considerable cold.
 Unlike other annuals, ‘Ideal Violet’ tolerates a wide variation in seasonal temperatures.
 In northern areas, Ideal Violet deserves a place in the early spring garden next to pansies and violas.
 Easy to grow with minimum garden care, Ideal Violet is recommended for any container plantings.

 All-America Selections encourages the use of these images of AAS Winners by the media and garden communicators.
 Please credit All-America Selections and use the variety name.
-To download images for digital use, simply right click on the image of choice and select “Save image as…” To download high-resolution images, left click on the photo of choice which will open the image in a new tab/window.
-Saving that image will result in a high-resolution image.
-PLEASE NOTE: Images with the AAS logo are not high res.
-Need additional help?
-Please contact the AAS Staff.
+To download images for digital use, simply right click on the image of choice and select “Save image as…” For high-resolution images, please email the AAS office.